omkar-shelke25/cka-killercoda/config-mount/step1.md

-## CKAD: Mount ConfigMap as Files into an NGINX Pod (default namespace)
+## CKA: Mount ConfigMap as Files into an NGINX Pod (default namespace)

 ### 📚 **Official Kubernetes Documentation**: